orionorganizacao-dotcom/adap-ndc-technical-note/README.md

 Structural independence asks:

-> “Are the verification paths materially disjoint after dependency collapse?”
+> Are the verification paths materially disjoint after dependency collapse?

 Economic resistance asks:

-> “Is the expected cost of fraud, capture, suppression, or manipulation greater than the expected benefit of keeping the fraud hidden?”
+> Is the expected cost of fraud, capture, suppression, or manipulation greater than the expected benefit of keeping the fraud hidden?

 These are related, but they are not the same.